SudatiSimone/SpaceInvader/README.md

 # SpaceInvader
 A first game in python about space Invader with pygame.

+How to play?

+Download or clone the repository and run the main.py file

 Player's control to play:

 - Left arrow to move left the spaceship